-OpenL Tablets Rule Services supports the Apache Cassandra, Elasticsearch, and relational database storages to log request and their responds out of the box.
+OpenL Rule Services supports Apache Cassandra and relational database storages to log request and their responds out of the box.
 This part of the system is designed customizable and extendable via the org.openl.rules.ruleservice.storelogdata.StoreLogDataService interface to support the third-party storages.